 Why is this medication prescribed?

-Olsalazine, an anti-inflammatory medicine, is used to treat ulcerative colitis (a condition which causes swelling and sores in the lining of the colon [large intestine] and rectum).
+Olsalazine is used to treat ulcerative colitis (a condition which causes swelling and sores in the lining of the colon [large intestine] and rectum) in adults when another medication (sulfasalazine) could not be tolerated.
+Olsalazine is in a class of medications called anti-inflammatory agents.
 Olsalazine reduces the bowel inflammation, diarrhea (stool frequency), rectal bleeding, and abdominal pain.

 How should this medicine be used?

 Olsalazine comes as a capsule to take by mouth.
-It usually is taken twice a day after meals or with food to prevent stomach upset.
+It usually is taken twice a day after meals or with food.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take olsalazine exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.

 What special precautions should I follow?